celanthe/dev-docs/docs/home/console.md

 **Heart Beat**

-When you click **Heart beat**, the Esper Console will attempt to ping all the devices in the group.
+When you click **Heartbeat**, the Esper Console will attempt to ping all the devices in the group.
 A popdown will show the progress of the action, indicating the number of successful and unsuccessful attempts.

 ![Groups](./assets/NewConsole/Heartbeat.png)

-Click on **See details** and a slide out will appear.
+Click on **See Details** and a slide out will appear.

 ![Groups](./assets/NewConsole/HeartbeatDetails.png)